eva

 Current understanding

 The View from the Interface with Kevin Cohn is the empirical heart: Brightflag's invoice data shows partner utilization rising — which Kevin Cohn argues is a positive signal *if* total hours are dropping.
 The data also shows AI-assisted billing irregularities that reveal a broader truth: the billable-hour model is bending around AI in ways neither firms nor clients have publicly acknowledged.
 The Replacing In-House Lawyers with AI Business Case: Is It Going to Land? examines the corollary on the buyer side: if in-house teams can't justify AI investment by cutting lawyers, they squeeze firm spend instead.
 The AI Dividend: Corporate Legal Teams might need to go it alone makes this explicit — corporate legal might capture the AI dividend themselves rather than route it through outside counsel.
 The Outsider Inside: Nick West on Rewiring the Law Firm supplies the long view: 20 years of thinking about how law firms actually work, and the conclusion that most modernization efforts fail because they touch tools without touching incentives.
 The corpus does not reach a thesis on what the next firm shape is.
 The pieces all describe pressure; none describe the equilibrium that follows.
+Recent discussions around AI tools like Claude indicate that the legal sector is not just an isolated market but part of a broader infrastructure strategy being deployed by tech companies, which could further complicate the dynamics of legal service delivery and the traditional firm model.
+As legal tech continues to evolve, the competition among platforms such as Harvey and Legora suggests that firms may need to adapt quickly to remain relevant in a landscape increasingly dominated by AI-driven efficiencies.
+Moreover, insights from Any insights of culture and WLB at Legora? reflect concerns about company culture and work-life balance at Legora, hinting that the pressures of rapid adaptation may impact employee satisfaction and retention in legal tech environments.
+This dynamic could further influence how firms structure their models and manage talent, especially as they navigate the complexities of integrating AI into their workflows.
+Additionally, the increasing necessity for contract management automation, as noted in contract management automation is becoming necessary for our legal team, underscores the operational challenges firms face.
+Legal departments are overwhelmed with vendor agreements and renewals, necessitating tools that streamline workflows rather than complicate them.
+This trend highlights the urgency for firms to adopt efficient systems that can alleviate administrative burdens, further reshaping the traditional billable hour model.

 Tensions